greyvugrin/greyvugrin.github.io/_posts/2015-01-04-grenco-science-com.markdown

 thumbnail: "/images/development/gpen.png"
 ---

-Grenco Science was my first from-scratch Shopify theme build at Brand Value Acclerator.
+[Grenco Science](http://gpen.com){:target="_blank"} was my first from-scratch Shopify theme build at Brand Value Acclerator.
 The project allowed me to grow immensely as I learned the intricacies of theme settings, utilizing real e-commerce objects, and translating world-class design to the web.

 *Here's an overview of the homepage:*

 ![Homepage screenshot of gpen.com, 05/10/2106.](/images/development/gpen.png)